Booking Terms & Conditions

 - All cancellations must be notified in writing.

-- However, if we are able to re-let the tent for the booking period cancelled we will reimburse 50% of the total hire fee charged minus a £50 administration fee and any decrease in rental price.
+- However, if we are able to re-let the tent for the booking period cancelled we will reimburse the hire fee charged minus a £50 administration fee and any decrease in rental price.

 - If a cancellation is unavoidable, and if a charge has to be applied under these terms and conditions, we will, of course, send you a full set of documentation to allow you to submit a claim on your chosen travel insurance company.

-- Check out is 10 am on the day of departure.
+- Check-out is 9:30 am on the day of departure.